UAE gamers want in on multi-billion-dollar industry | Malay Mail

 “eSports and other gaming industries provide new platforms for Gulf Arab governments and companies to reach global audiences,” he told AFP.

-“This is about more than just entertaining young people; it has to do with depicting Gulf societies as thriving and creative hubs worthy of an expansive global audience.” — AFP
+“This is about more than just entertaining young people; it has to do with depicting Gulf societies as thriving and creative hubs worthy of an expansive global audience.” ― ETX Studio